-I gave her two coats of varnish.
+I gave her two coats of sealer.
 The most clear and hardy I could find.
-It is a varnish that is used for wooden floors so it is designed to be able to withstand a lot of (ab)use.
+It is a sealer that is used for wooden floors so it is designed to be able to withstand a lot of (ab)use.
 I also did a bit of fake distressing to get the white painted legs to not look so shiny and white anymore.
 Normally I’d do this by distressing them, but I didn’t want to take any paint of because she needs her protective coat.
-So instead I stained the edges and ridges.
+So instead I stained the edges and ridges with a dark stain.

 October 10.
 Finished.
 Happy.
 Relieved.

-The clear stain went on like a charm.
-It only made the table shiny a little bit more, it didn’t add any more coloring and it has given it a nice durable finish.
+The clear sealer went on like a charm.
+It only made the table a little bit more shiny, it didn’t add any more coloring and it has given it a nice durable finish.